nus-sps/modules.sp3176/Chapter 5/Discussion Questions.md

 (Obtain information on the redshift from Table 1 in the paper.)

 [^1]: S. Kaspi et al., Astrophys.
 J. 533, 631 (2000)

 ---

-4. Given the redshift of a particular quasar to be $z=2.504$, what is the observed wavelength of the Hydrogen Ly$\alpha$ line?
+4. Given the redshift of a particular quasar to be $z=2.504$, what is the observed wavelength of the Hydrogen Ly $\alpha$ line?

 ---